Grlee316/IMU_Project_Vision/Readme.md

 ===========================================================================

 Notes:
-- This project is based on Image Toolbox Applications on MATLAB.
-In order to make this project to work properly, you would need to download the Image Toolbox from MATLAB
+- This project is based on [Image Processing Toolbox](https://www.mathworks.com/products/image.html) on MATLAB.
+In order to make this project to work properly, you would need to download the Image Processing Toolbox from MATLAB and install it on your computer.